-Many men design their room around a central games table – be this table football, pool or even air hockey – and it’s a great starting point.
-But don’t let that overwhelm the room.
-Balance is key in a man cave, as it should be a room of many activities.
+Many men design their room around a central games table – be it table football, pool or even air hockey – and that’s certainly a great starting point.
+But whatever you do, don’t let that overwhelm the room.
+Balance is key in a man cave: after all, it should be a room of plentiful activities.
 Throw in a bar, a cinema, a sound system – you want options.

-Neon, for the most part, is a no-no. From garish 80s cocktail clubs to seedy table-dancing bars, the connotations generally tend to be of sleaze, rather than stylish sophistication.
+For the most part, we’d advise steering well clear of neon.
+From garish 80s cocktail clubs to seedy table-dancing bars, the connotations generally tend to be of sleaze, rather than stylish sophistication.
 But even we’ll admit that man caves are exempt from the neon ban.
-This is the one occasion when we’ll encourage you to go as fluorescent as you want, from your name to your favourite drink.
+This is the one occasion when we’ll encourage you to go as fluorescent as you want – from your name, to your favourite drink.

 Indulge your love for sports

-Framed photos of sportsmen and glowing signs are all well and good, but if you’re an understated person, don’t push your man cave to be something you’re not.
+Framed photos of sportsmen and glowing neon signs are all well and good: but if you’d generally identify as an understated individual, don’t push your man cave to be something you’re not.
 After all, it’s a reflection of you; you’ve got to feel comfortable there.
-If you just want to indulge in a glass of your favourite whiskey, catch up on Devils and occasionally entertain (post-lockdown, of course), then our advice is to just keep it simple, chilled and include touches of yourself in the decoration and furniture.
+If you just want to indulge in a glass of your favourite whiskey, catch up on Devils and occasionally entertain (post-lockdown, of course), then our advice is to just keep it simple.
+There’s no shame in subtlety.

-We’d never condone putting a full-size Pac-Man machine in your living room, or tucking a pinball machine in your dining room, but the man cave is a place where you can let your wildest dreams when it comes to gimmicks.
-So if all you’ve ever wanted in a living space is a full-wall virtual reality golf simulator in your man cave, do it.
+We’d never usually condone putting a full-size Pac-Man machine next to your sofa, or tucking a pinball machine in amongst your dining room silverware; but a man cave is a place where you really indulge all your wildest dreams when it comes to gimmicks.
+So if all you’ve ever wanted in a living space is a full-wall virtual reality golf simulator, now is the perfect time.

 Go big or go home